tinydogio-joshua/code-day/README.md

 **Install Dependencies**
 * Enter `cd frontend && yarn install` in the terminal.

+**Configure Frontend Environment**
+* Copy the `.env.example` file found in the `frontend` directory and name it `.env`.
+  * Change the contents of the new `.env` file to your approprate settings.
+If you are just testing this app, you can leave the defaults.

 **Running the Frontend Application**
 * From within the `frontend` directory, enter `yarn start` in the terminal.
   * The frontend application runs at the following URL locally: [http://localhost:4000](http://localhost:4000)